weixiang-smart/Double-Diffusion-Policy/README.md

 # Double-Diffusion-Policy
 Official repository for paper "Double Diffusion Policy for Robust Robot Learning via Human Guidance".
+The appendix materials are uploaded to https://sites.google.com/view/smart-ddp-appendix.
 The full code will be available soon.

 ## Video of real-world experiments